Rio Hondo College logo

 Transfers to: CSU

-This course discusses modern manual transmissions, transaxles, drivelines, differentials, and 4WD/AWD systems theory of operation, methods of repair, service, equipment operation and techniques of problem diagnosis.
-Procedures for import and domestic vehicles are developed through classroom discussion, demonstrations and laboratory experiences.
-This course prepares the student for the (ASE) Automotive Service Excellence A-3 Exam and is intended for automotive majors.
-Students with permission from the Division may re-enroll only one time for certification or licensure standards.
+This course covers the theory of operation, methods of repair, service, equipment operation, and techniques of problem diagnosis related to modern manual transmissions, transaxles, drivelines, differentials, and four-wheel-drive/all-wheel-drive (4WD/AWD) systems.
+Procedures for imported and domestic vehicles are developed through classroom discussion, demonstrations, and laboratory experiences.
+This course prepares students for the Automotive Service Excellence (A.S.E.)
+A-3 Exam and is intended for automotive majors.
+Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.

 AUTO 240 - Heating and Air ConditioningM4.0